-When you were a little baby or up to 3 years old, and maybe into 6, 7, and right up to puberty, there are options of the way your personality could’ve been.
+When you were a little baby or up to 3 years old, and maybe into 6, 7, it maybe even 9, 10 right up to puberty, there are options of the way your personality could’ve been.
 You guys who are shy, turn out to be shy, that was a choice that you made early on, an unconscious choice to cope with the environment that you are in and the conditions and stress that you were given.
-You’re not born shy, you’re made shy.
+You’re not born shy, you’re made shy by the way.

 If you are a nice guy, if you are a fixer as Jacob seems to think he is, that would match the dynamic there with a wild girl.
 I’ll take the exact example, make it easier, and give you a specific example.
-If you’re attracted to a wild guy, who is like a party girl, who is a risk-taker, adventurous and spontaneous, that’s because a part of you, when you were a child, couldn’t be that way anymore.
+If you’re attracted to a wild girl, who is like a party girl, who is a risk-taker, adventurous and spontaneous, that’s because a part of you, when you were a child, couldn’t be that way anymore.
 You missed that.
-You’ve disowned that subpersonality early on.
+There’s a part of you, you’ve disowned.
+That’s the language from clinical psychology, You’ve disowned that subpersonality early on.

 When you see it in other people reflected back at you, it’s a part of you that you’ve disowned and that’s attractive to you because you want to get it back.
 I’ll get into that at the deeper level.
 But at the surface level, it’s just simply a part of you that you’ve disowned.
 She will also be attracted to you, if there’s chemistry, if she is attracted to you, it’ll be a part of herself that she’s disowned.
 The wild girl will be attracted to the nice guy who gets all his homework done, because that’s a part of herself that she’s disowned.
 That’s actually in her if she chose to be that way.
 That’s why there’s chemistry.